How can you control device-based licensing in Citrix?

 Application access can be defined on factors such as user, location, device name, IP address, firewall settings, even time of day, providing complete control over what can be executed, from where and when.

-Want to find out more about AssetStudio AccessCtrl and device-based licensing?
+Want to find out more about Certero for Enterprise SAM and it’s access control funcitonality?
 Get in touch with Certero.